Interactive children's book

 Interactive children's books are a subset of children's books that require participation and interaction by the reader.
 Participation can range from books with texture to those with special devices used to help teach children certain tools.
-Interactive children's books may also incorporate modern technology or be computerized books.
+Interactive children's books may also incorporate modern technology or be computerized.
 Movable books, a subsection of interactive books, are defined as "covering pop-ups, transformations, tunnel books, volvelles, flaps, pull-tabs, pop-outs, pull-downs, and more, each of which performs in a different manner.
 Also included, because they employ the same techniques, are three-dimensional greeting cards."

 Volvelles

 The earliest form of interactive books are thought to be volvelles, a type of movable book with a wheel, which at the time was used to help display astrological and geographical maps.
 Volvelles were a type of early paper calculators that were designed in a form of a circle layered over each other and tied together with a string in order to spin.